Melissa Steininger, M. Sc.

 Steininger, Melissa; Jansen, Anna; Welle, Kristian; Krüger, Björn

-2025 IEEE Conference Virtual Reality and 3D User Interfaces (VR), 2025.
+In: 2025 IEEE Conference on Virtual Reality and 3D User Interfaces Abstracts and Workshops (VRW), pp. 1388-1389, 2025.

 title = {Optimized Sensor Position Detection: Improving Visual Sensor Setups for Hand Tracking in VR},